-TOM QUINN: PLAYWRIGHT
+TOM QUINN: PLAYWRIGHT & DIRECTOR

-Tom Quinn is the author of Only 13, A Philly Phairytale, Freedom Riders, No Easy Road to Freedom, Martin and Malcolm, The Boy Who Cried Bully, Mean Girls R Bullies 2, The Bully Buster Rides Again, The Bernstain Bears Hospital Friends, The Return of Nick Nutrition and His Dog Fiber, Hurry up!
-Be Perfect!, and Finding You People.
-Quinn also serves as the Director of Education at Walnut Street Theatre overseeing a program that reaches over 126,000 students each year.
+Tom Quinn is the author of Only 13, Freedom Riders, No Easy Road to Freedom, Martin and Malcolm, The Boy Who Cried Bully and Mean Girls R Bullies 2.
+Quinn also serves as the Director of Education at Walnut Street Theatre overseeing a program that reaches over 180,000 students each year.
 Quinn was a recipient of the Dorothy Haas Acting Fellowship from Walnut Street Theatre in 1991-92.
 Tom also performed in regional theatre across the country before obtaining a teaching degree and Masters in Education from West Chester University, along with a Masters in Educational Administration from Gwynedd-Mercy College.
 A former high school teacher and school administrator Quinn has also worked as a grant reviewer for the US Department of Education.
-In 2017, Freedom Riders was performed at Oxford High School in Alabama- the site of the original Freedom Riders.